What is breast cancer?

 Patients with bone disease can receive bisphosphonates such as zoledronate to slow the erosion of bones, and receive local radiotherapy for pain.

-Depending on your treatment, your treatment team may consist of a number of different specialist staff, such as:
+Depending on your treatment, your treatment team may consist of a number of different health professionals, such as:

 - a radiation oncologist